rochiecuevas/WeatherPy/README.md

 There was no noticeable pattern between cloudiness and latitude.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/lat_cloud_20181014.png)<br>
 Fig. 4.
-Cloudiness (%) across latitudes.
-Data retrieved from OpenWeatherMap API on 2018-10-14.<br><br>
+Cloudiness (%) across latitudes.<br><br>

 Wind speeds indicate that there were no active typhoons or hurricanes in the randomly selected cities because the wind speed records were below [74 mph](https://www.nhc.noaa.gov/aboutsshws.php).
 On the other hand, winds had more uniform speeds in cities located near the Equator and the speeds became more varied the farther north or south the cities were.
-In the Southern Hemisphere, the area between 40 and 50° latitude is known as the ["Roaring Forties"](https://oceanservice.noaa.gov/facts/roaring-forties.html)
+In the Southern Hemisphere, the area around 40 and 50° latitude is known as the ["Roaring Forties"](https://oceanservice.noaa.gov/facts/roaring-forties.html) because of [gale force winds](https://en.wikipedia.org/wiki/Gale).
+But on this particular day, the wind was relatively weak, with only one city registering wind at around 34 mph.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/lat_wind_20181014.png)<br>
 Fig. 5.
-Wind speed (mph) across latitudes.
-Data retrieved from OpenWeatherMap API on 2018-10-14.
+Wind speed (mph) across latitudes.<br><br>

+Looking at temperature readings from east to west, there was no apparent relation between longitude and temperature.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/long_temp_20181014.png)<br>
 Fig. 6.
-Temperature readings (°F) across longitudes.
-Data retrieved from OpenWeatherMap API on 2018-10-14.
+Temperature readings (°F) across longitudes.<br><br>

+There was no observable trend between longitude and humidity either.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/long_hum_20181014.png)<br>
 Fig. 7.
-Humidity (%) across longitudes.
-Data retrieved from OpenWeatherMap API on 2018-10-14.
+Humidity (%) across longitudes.<br><br>

+The amount of cloud cover also did not appear to be related with the distance of each city from the Prime Meridian.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/long_cloud_20181014.png)<br>
 Fig. 8.
-Cloudiness (%) across longitudes.
-Data retrieved from OpenWeatherMap API on 2018-10-14.
+Cloudiness (%) across longitudes.<br><br>

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/long_wind_20181014.png)<br>
 Fig. 9.
-Wind speed (mph) across longitudes.
-Data retrieved from OpenWeatherMap API on 2018-10-14.
+Wind speed (mph) across longitudes.<br><br>

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/hum_wind_20181014.png)<br>
 Fig. 10.
 Relationship between wind speed (mph) and humidity (%).
 Data retrieved from OpenWeatherMap API on 2018-10-14.